daniel-leinweber/auto-save-notepad/README.md

 Simple notepad application with auto save functionality

 ## Motivation
 I often need to take some quick notes when I attend meetings throughout the day.
-This litte tool just helps me to organize my notes and saves everything a type immediately.
+This litte tool just helps me to organize my notes and saves everything I type immediately.

 ## Technologies used
 - C#